mpi-sv/mpi-sv.github.io/tutorials.md

 ---
 ## **Tutorials**

 We provide two tutorials for MPI-SV.
 We first use MPI-SV to analyze two motivation programs wherein the verification properties are **deadlock freedom** and the one written in **Linear Temporal Logic (LTL)**, respectively.
-Then, we use MPI-SV to verify a real-world MPI program.
+Then, we use MPI-SV to verify a real-world MPI program. **Suppose MPI-SV is installed at **&lt;mpisv-dir&gt;**.

 ## [](#header-2)**The Motivation Examples**

+We have two motivation examples.
+The first one is for demostrating deadlock freedomv verification; the second one is for demostrating the verification of LTL temporal property.

 The source code of the example for **deadlock freedom** verification is as follows.
+The source code file is located at **&lt;mpisv-dir&gt;/examples/demo.c**.

 ```c
 #include <stdio.h>